-PARTNERSHIP SOUTHWARK STRATEGIC BOARD ACTION LOG No No. MEETING ACTION STATUS OWNER COMMENTS DATE 1 07/11/2024 Chair to follow up on support connections for the Healthwatch Interim Youth Open Cllr Evelyn Akoto 30/01 - Cllr Evelyn Akoto to clarify the position ahead of potential closure 07/11/2024 Programme and disseminate information via Cabinet colleagues Cllr Evelyn Akoto to email members with further detail on the Maternity Ongoing Clir Evelyn Akoto 20/03 First working group mosting hold on 10/03 and mombarship of 2 Commission Working Group.
-Members who would like to be part of the working 20/03 - First working group meeting held on 19/03 and membership of group to email Cllr Evelyn Akoto. group in progress
+PARTNERSHIP SOUTHWARK STRATEGIC BOARD ACTION LOG No No. MEETING ACTION STATUS OWNER COMMENTS DATE 1 07/11/2024 Chair to follow up on support connections for the Healthwatch Interim Youth Open Cllr Evelyn Akoto 30/01 - Cllr Evelyn Akoto to clarify the position ahead of potential closure 07/11/2024 Programme and disseminate information via Cabinet colleagues Cllr Evelyn Akoto to email members with further detail on the Maternity Clir Evelyn Akoto 20/03 - First working group meeting held on 19/03 and membership of 2 2 30/01/2025 Commission Working Group.
+Members who would like to be part of the working Ongoing group in progress group to email Cllr Evelyn Akoto.